 I often return to my first memory.
 There is only a small dog, which I have bent down to pat by the side of the road.
 Though certain details are clear – the angle of my knees, the texture of the gravel, a small puddle – the memory seems to have endured because I wanted it to.
 As I leant down, I was struck by the absolute conviction that I would remember this moment.
 I see no particular reason for wanting this incident to register (and for this first attempt to still time) but perhaps within the abyss on either side lies some clue.

-My father started drinking heavily at nineteen, a decade before I was born, and continues to this day; losing his latest cleaning job earlier this year after passing out mid-shift, in the staff canteen.
+My father started drinking heavily at nineteen, a decade before I was born, and continues to this day; losing his latest cleaning job earlier this year after passing out mid-shift in the staff canteen.
 I was visiting my parents in Essex when it happened; a short stopover before returning home to Prague and my wife and young daughter.
 My father had returned from work early, and I recall watching him from the lounge as he staggered across the lawn then struggled for almost a minute to open the front door.
 When asked why he was back early, he simply ignored me, heading for the sofa then sitting there in silence – arms and legs crossed, his eyes closed and face crumpled.
 When my mother returned from work, the truth finally emerged.
-He'd fallen asleep after emptying the bins on the fourth floor, and when nudged awake by one of his managers, they'd noticed alcohol on his breath and a large stain on his trousers.
+He'd fallen asleep after emptying the bins on the fourth floor, and when nudged awake by one of his managers, they noticed alcohol on his breath and a large stain on his trousers.
 He was escorted from the premises and then sacked a week later.
 Wary of any claim for wrongful dismissal, his employer marshalled witnesses from each of the five floors he cleaned, staff on reception also making sworn depositions that he'd appeared drunk or smelled of alcohol for most of the ten years he'd worked there.

 In discussing his alcoholism with others, I have tended to default to a few emblematic moments.
 The time, driving back from a cleaning job in London, he began veering between lanes on the motorway, forcing me – then aged twelve – to keep a hand on the wheel, sporadically pinching him or slapping his pink, wrinkled cheek so as to keep him awake.
 The time he arrived drunk at my primary school, unable to remember where he had parked the car, my younger brother still locked inside.
 The time he confused a chair in the kitchen for a toilet.
-The time – unlicensed and uninsured – he drove his car into the steps of the local psychiatric hospital; the time he took advantage of wearing a suit to his father-in-law's funeral to walk to his usual off-licence and impress them with his smartness.
+The time – unlicensed and uninsured – he drove his car into the steps of a psychiatric hospital; the time he took advantage of wearing a suit to his father-in-law's funeral to walk to the local off-licence and impress them with his smartness.
 The time we discovered one-hundred-and-sixteen empty cans of Tenant's Super in the fake extractor hood of our kitchen.
 The time he walked into a low-hanging branch on the way to work.
 The time he attacked my brother with a putter.
 His drink-driving arrest on the day my school football team won a local championship.
 And, of course, his insistence on drawing a distinction between having a "physical dependency" and being an alcoholic (which, of course, he "could never be") – it being painfully clear that the world of feelings and emotions should not intrude on his sense of self.

 Anecdotes stud my childhood, each arriving fully-formed and resonant – polished further in the act of countless retellings to partners, friends and psychiatrists.
 Rarely longer than a sentence or two, they are proffered as sufficient explanation – the humour and pathos suggesting acceptance, processing – though in focusing only on the extreme, never really address the daily uncertainty and shame, or the deeper, underlying trauma.